AVSLab/basilisk/docs/source/Install/pullCloneBSK.rst

 The Basilisk frameworke is developed using the Git version control system.
 The following directions explain how to clone or pull a copy from the repository.

 #.
+If you have not already installed ``lfs`` (Large File Storage) system, go to `Git LFS Support Page <https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage>`__ to download and install ``lfs`` before pulling the Basilisk repo.

+#.
 If needed, create your own `github.org <http://github.com>`__ account

 #.
 Use a browser to go to the `Basilisk GitHub